Persecution (film)

-The horror of a twisted mind!

-Now it's David's turn to get even… and he has a very special treat for his mother.

 Plot summary

 Carrie Masters (Lana Turner) is a crippled, wealthy, bitter woman who takes pleasure in tormenting her young son David (Mark Weavers).
 She blames him for her crippled leg and, in bizarre and horrifying ways, exacts her revenge by dominating him.

 Years later, a 24-year-old David (Ralph Bates) returns home with his wife Janie (Suzan Farmer) and their newborn child, but he is still subject to his mother's evil influence.
 When she is involved in two terrifying deaths, David's mind snaps; although he is already mentally twisted by Carrie's treatment, David becomes completely insane and swears vengeance on his mother for his years of hate and resentment.